 Kahana Villa Resort

-Timeshare reviews at Kahana Villa Resort
+Reviews of Kahana Villa Resort

 I love this place.
 Although I am an owner, this place never seen to disappoint me.
 I have other timeshares that have not led up to my expectation and would not recommend anyone to stay there.
 I just stayed at the resort in September 2011 for two weeks.
 It's still peaceful and quiet and a great place to bring your children.
 The B-Que area is a great place to hang out and socialize with other guest.
 The pool and spa is clean and I have a lot of time to swap war stories with others as we waited to grill are favorite foods.
 The rooms have been kept up well and it is great to have a washer and dryer in the unit since airlines are charging by the bag.
 We had great fun going over to Kahana Beach Club to participate in all the resorts activities but I couldn't wait to get back and relax at my resort.
 Across the street at the park we were able to fish, watch huge turtles play, and enjoy the sunset.
 It's one of the best places to hang out on the island.